A Basic Collaboration Workflow on Gist

 branch to origin

-to persist changes on the
+to persist the changes in the hosted repo.

 1